ibm-cloud-docs/key-protect/cli-reference.md

 to the root key's associated data is revoked.

-After access to the associated data is revoked, a corresponding `disable event` is displayed in the Activity Tracker web UI.
+After access to the associated data is revoked, a corresponding `disable event` is displayed in the Activity Tracker UI.
 The `disable event` indicates the key has been revoked (and is now disabled) and the key can **not** be used for encrypt and decrypt operations.